 - General anesthetics (often used for surgery)

-- Store prescription opioids in a locked location and out of the reach of others.
+- Store prescription opioids in a locked location and out of reach of others.
 Never sell or share prescription opioids.

 What is heroin?

 Heroin is illegal to possess, distribute, and use.
 It is a white or brown powder or a black sticky substance.
 It can be injected, snorted, sniffed, or smoked.
 Most users report a rush of good feelings immediately after taking it.[accordion collapsed]